This post may contain affiliate links. Please read my disclosure policy.

 - Fresh grated zest and juice from 1 lime

-- 1 tablespoon apple cider or rice vinegar
+- 1 tablespoon (15 ml) apple cider or rice vinegar

 - 1/4 teaspoon fine sea salt, or to taste

-- 1 European seedless cucumber, sliced into ribbons (use a swivel peeler)
+- 1 (200 g) European seedless cucumber, sliced into ribbons (use a swivel peeler)

-- 1 cup each (loosely packed) mint and basil leaves
+- 1 cup (40 g) each, loosely packed mint and basil leaves

 - 2 green onions, white and light green parts sliced thin

-- 4 cups cooked short grain brown or white rice, warm or at room temperature
+- 4 cups (800 g) cooked short grain brown or white rice, warm or at room temperature

 - 1 pitted and peeled avocado, sliced

-- To make the carrots: Whisk the salt, sugar, vinegar and water in a bowl or large glass jar until clear.
-Add the carrots and let stand 45 minutes to 1 hour (you can make up to 3 weeks ahead, covered and refrigerated).
+- Whisk the salt, sugar, vinegar and water in a bowl or large glass jar until clear.
+Add the carrots and let stand 30 minutes to 1 hour (you can make up to 3 weeks ahead, covered and refrigerated).

-- To make the dressing: Put all ingredients in a mini food processor or blender and puree until smooth.
+- Put all ingredients in a mini food processor or blender and puree until smooth.

-- To assemble the salad: Toss the cucumber, carrots. spinach, mint, basil and green onions in a large serving bowl or individual bowls.
+- Toss the cucumber, carrots. spinach, mint, basil and green onions in a large serving bowl or individual bowls.
 Top with the rice.
 Arrange the avocado and sprouts on the rice and drizzle with dressing.
 Toss gently to combine.
 Sprinkle the Glazed Walnuts on top and enjoy!